-- Incident reporting and traveler support
+- Incident reporting and traveller support

-What travel policy problems can you encounter?
+What problems can you encounter with travel policies?

-- They’re difficult to understand
+- They are difficult to understand

-- **No one reads ** or remembers them
+- No one reads them or remembers them

-- Travel policies aren't enforced with technology
+- Travel policies aren't enforced using technology

 - Travel policies come across as overly bureaucratic